AlbertoBarrago/Apollo-Agent/README.md

 - **Grep Search**: Perform fast, text-based regex searches within files or directories.
 - **File Search**: Locate files quickly using fuzzy matching on file paths.
 - **File Operations**: Delete and edit files directly through the agent.
+- **Session**: Each session is stored in a separate file inside the chat_sessions folder

 ## Installation